barrymoore/artemisia/docs/Arty/CDR.md

 ## new

      Title   : new
-     Usage   : Arty::Template->new();
+     Usage   : Arty::CDR->new();
-     Function: Creates a Arty::Template object;
+     Function: Creates a Arty::CDR object;
-     Returns : An Arty::Template object
+     Returns : An Arty::CDR object
      Args    :

 # PRIVATE METHODS